 MEDLINE Journals/MEDLINE Search: Provides access to more than 22 million MEDLINE/PubMed journal citations and abstracts right on your mobile device.
 You can link directly to full texts and share articles via email or social media.

-While you can purchase all of these apps separately, subscribing via the Nursing Central app saves you a couple bucks and comes in at a total of $169.99 for the first year, and $99.99 per year after.
+While you can purchase all of these apps separately, subscribing via the Nursing Central app saves you some cash.
+This nursing app is a whopping total of $169.99 for the first year, but every year after that is $99.99.

-MediBabble is a free professional-grade medical translation tool.
-This app helps to improve the safety and overall care for non-English speaking patients.
+MediBabble is a free, professional-grade, medical translation tool.
+This nursing app helps to improve the safety and overall care for non-English speaking patients.
 The app comes preloaded with Spanish but also has French, Mandarin, Cantonese, Russian, German and Haitian Creole as free downloadable options within the app.
-MediBabble believes in the profound impact an app like this could have, which is why they think it is too important to sell, but they do accept donations.
+MediBabble understands and realizes the profound impact an app like this has, which is why they believe it is too important to sell, but they do accept donations.

-The app has been tested in university and hospital settings, including emergency departments, inpatient wards, intensive care units, and perioperative environments.
-For non-English speaking hearing-impaired patients, turning the phone to landscape mode will show a large text-version of your selected phrase.
-When you are done interviewing your patient, there is a way to review up to the last 50 questions that you asked.
+The app has been tested in university and hospital settings, including emergency departments, inpatient wards, intensive care units, and preoperative environments.
+For non-English speaking or hearing-impaired patients, turning the phone to landscape mode will show a large, text-version of your selected phrase.
+When you are done interviewing your patient, there’s a way to review up to the past 50 questions you asked.

-Other features are that once it is downloaded, you do not need an internet connection to access translations, and all content is written and reviewed by a panel of physicians.
-Each phrase is also closely reviewed by at least two medically trained native speakers for accuracy, cultural appropriateness, and accessibility.
+One of the best parts of this nursing app is that you do NOT need internet connection to access translations once downloaded.
+Not to mention, all content is written and reviewed by a panel of physicians.
+Each phrase is closely reviewed by at least two medically trained native speakers for accuracy, cultural appropriateness, and accessibility.

-This app is perfect for nurses, especially traveling nurses who may visit areas with less English speakers, who want to make sure they are providing the best quality of care to non-English speakers.
+This app is perfect for nurses, especially traveling nurses who may visit areas with non-English speakers and want to make sure they are providing the best quality of care to them.